randaller/llama-chat/README.md

 Modify hf-training-example.py, also feel free to use more or less lines of SD prompts examples in csv file:

+You may also prepare your own dataset, for example, with Positive and Negative and even Sampler etc lines interleaving in csv.

 ```
 MODEL = 'decapoda-research/llama-7b-hf'
 DATA_FILE_PATH = 'datasets/stable_diffusion_prompts.csv'